setuser1/Cyber-Corp/C~ sucks/ctilde/README.md

 ## Usage

 1. **Manual Installation:**
-   Since this extension is not yet on the VS Code Marketplace, you must install it manually:
    - Download or clone this repository.
    - Run `vsce package` in the extension folder to generate a `.vsix` file (if you don't have `vsce`, install it with `npm install -g @vscode/vsce`).
    - In VS Code, press `Ctrl+Shift+P` and select `Extensions: Install from VSIX...`.